guymorita/recommendationRaccoon/README.md

 raccoon.config.nearestNeighbors = 5;  // number of neighbors you want to compare a user against raccoon.config.className = 'movie';  // prefix for your items (used for redis) raccoon.config.numOfRecsStore = 30;  // number of recommendations to store per user
-raccoon.config.factorLeastSimilarLeastLiked = false;
-  // if you want to factor in items that
-  // users least similar didn't like
 ```

 ## Full Usage